Rapid eye movement sleep behavior disorder: Characteristics

 RBD is a sleep disorder characterized by the loss of normal skeletal muscle atonia during REM sleep and is associated with prominent motor activity and vivid dreaming.
 These dreams often involve screaming, shouting, laughing, crying, arm flailing, kicking, punching, choking, and jumping out of bed.
 The actions in an episode can result in injuries to oneself or one's bedmate.
 The sleeping person may be unaware of these movements.
 Dreams often involve violent or aggressive actions, and an attack theme such as being chased by people or animals.
 Because violence in dreams is more likely to be recalled, this could be an artifact of recall bias or selection bias.
 The individual with RBD may not be aware of having it.
 When awakened, people may be able to recall the dream they were having, which will match the actions they were performing.

-Dream enactment behaviour is a core feature of RBD but is not an exclusive marker of the disorder, therefore a history of recurrent dream enacting behaviour only enough to receive a diagnosis of 'clinically probable RBD' and the diagnosis of 'definite RBD' is only given when there is polysomnography confirmation of complex motor behaviour during REM sleep.
+Dream enactment behaviour is a core feature of RBD but is not an exclusive marker of the disorder; therefore, a history of recurrent dream enacting behaviour is only enough to receive a diagnosis of clinically probable RBD and the diagnosis of definite RBD is only given when there is polysomnography confirmation of complex motor behaviour during REM sleep.
 When RBD occurs in the absence of any known aetiology of the disorder it is referred to as idiopathic, however when RBD arises in relation to another neurological disorder or neurodegenerative disease, it is referred to as secondary or symptomatic RBD.

 As the first indication of an underlying neurodegenerative disorder or synucleinopathy, symptoms of RBD may begin years or decades before the onset of another condition.
 Abnormal sleep behaviors may begin decades before any other symptoms, often as the first clinical indication of another condition.

 RBD is a sleep disorder characterized by the loss of normal skeletal muscle atonia during REM sleep and is associated with prominent motor activity and vivid dreaming.

 Symptomatic RBD can also be associated with narcolepsy, Guillain–Barré syndrome, limbic encephalitis, and Morvan's syndrome.

 Other symptoms found in patients with RBD are reduced motor abilities, posture and gait changes, mild cognitive impairment, alterations in the sense of smell, impairments in color vision, autonomic dysfunction (orthostatic hypotension, constipation, urinary problems and sexual dysfunction), and depression.